BS, Guilford College, 1994

 •Field Camp (GEO 496)

-The 2016-2017 academic year has begun and our group is large with 8 graduate students plus graduated members are still publishing papers.
+The 2017-2018 academic year has begun.
+Our group has 4 graduate students plus graduated members are still publishing papers.

--Liz, Dido, and Gourab will present at AGU in San Francisco in December 2016.
+-Claire, Dido, and Gourab will present at AGU in New Orleans in December 2017.

-Somiddho (Dido) Bosu, 3rd year Ph.D.
-He is working on his dissertation proposal and his first paper.
+Somiddho (Dido) Bosu, 4th year Ph.D.
+He is working on revisions to his first paper.

-Gourab Bhattacharya, 3rd year Ph.D.
-He will completing his dissertaion proposal in the Spring 2016 and is working on his first paper.
+Gourab Bhattacharya, 4th year Ph.D.
+He is working on revisions to his first paper and writing his second.

-Liz Olree, 2nd year M.S.
+Liz Olree, 3rd year M.S.
 She is working on thrust belt kinematics in central Nepal.
+Liz started a Ph.D. at Washington University St. Louis

-Claire Battistella, 1st year M.S.
-She is working on thrust belt kinematics in far western Nepal.
+Claire Battistella, 2nd year M.S.
+She is working on thrust belt kinematics in far western Nepal and diligently separating zircons and apatites.

 Marty Gates, M.S.
 Fall 2006, “Structure of the Wills Valley Anticline in the Vicinity of Mentone, Alabama”, employed at U.S. Corps of Engineers